Kentucky Votes To Ban Child Marriage

 Kentucky law "turns a truly blind eye to the risks and harms of child marriage," she says.

-Advocacy groups cite research indicating those risks and harms include forfeited education, a greater likelihood of poverty, and increased rates of disease and mental health problems, as well as a higher incidence of domestic violence.
+Advocacy groups cite research indicating that those risks and harms include forfeited education, a greater likelihood of poverty, and increased rates of disease and mental health problems, as well as a higher incidence of domestic violence.

 Loading...